tweag/cooked-validators/doc/CONWAY.md

 ## Proposal procedures

-It is currently possible to describe proposal procedures and attach an arbitrary number of those in transaction skeleton.
+It is currently possible to describe proposal procedures and attach an arbitrary number of those in transaction skeletons.
 The balancing mechanism will take into account the required deposit for each of these procedures.

 ### Parameter changes